Procedures & Reading Lists

 During the first semester of exam credits, students will put together an exam committee of three faculty members with expertise in the student’s area of focus, develop a reading list in conjunction with that committee, and begin reading in preparation for the exam.
 The student should plan to meet with the exam chair at least once per month during the two semesters of exam preparation and should meet with each of the committee members at least once per semester.
 The student should consult with the committee members about submitting preparatory work for these meetings, which may include responses to the texts that have been read so far or questions raised by the texts.

 During the second semester, students will continue reading and meeting with committee members.
-The two-part comprehensive exam will take place the week that theses are due to the department chair.
+The two-part comprehensive exam will take place the week that theses are due to the Graduate College.
 The goal of the exam is to test reading comprehension, close reading, and analytical skills.
 Part A of the exam will take place on campus over four hours.
 For Part A, students are only allowed to have the list with them (no notes, books, etc.).
 Part B will be a take-home portion that the candidate will complete over a 72-hour period immediately following Part A.

 For literature exams, Part A will provide students with 6 passages from primary texts on the exam list: the student will choose 5 of these passages to identify and explicate.
 Part B will comprise three essay questions, each of which will ask students to make connections between the primary and secondary texts: the student will choose two of the questions and produce a 4-6 page (double-spaced) response to each.
 Each faculty member on the committee will choose two passages from the exam list of primary texts for Part A and write one question for Part B.